greenham/ALttP-Leaderboard-Rules/Main Board/Variables/No Major Glitches/Low%.md

----

-## CATEGORY RULES
+## Low% NMG

 1. Timing starts on file select and ends upon entering the Triforce room.

-2. Saving and quitting (S&Q) and intentionally dying to emulate a S&Q are banned.
+2. Save & Quit, including intentionally dying on the overworld to emulate a Save & Quit, is banned.

-3. This requires skipping all items and upgrades which are not essential to beat the game.
+3. You must skip all items and upgrades which are not essential to beat the game.
 You must finish with 3 heart containers.